MattDavies1/Data-Bootcamp-Project/Proposal.md

 - Is there a relationship between alcohol or cannabis and all-cause mortality?
 Which substance is a better predictor of ACM?
 - Does cannabis consuption trend with population level education rates?
 - Is there a relationship between alcohol useage and cannabis usage?
+- Does alcohol or cannabis usage have a correlation to mental health outcomes (rates of depression, anxiety)

 ## Possible Data Sources: